charlihchen/DIY-Karaoke-subtitle/README.md

 # DIY-Karaoke-subtitle
 Making your own karaoke subtitle video for sing along at home use only.

-ffmpeg command to make the karaoke sone No vocal on FL(Left channel) and vocal with instrumental on FR(Right channel).
+ffmpeg command to make the karaoke song with No Vocal on FL(Left channel) and Vocal with instrumental on FR(Right channel).

 In chinese, we call it "左伴右唱".